fellesverkstedet/fabricatable-machines/chamferrail/Fusion360/README.md

 # Rack and Pinion for Fusion360

-## 14.02.2018 UPDATE: Fully parametric version of the rail
+## 14.02.2018 UPDATE: Parametric version of the rail
 ![Overview1](./img/parametric_rail_and_rack.jpg)
 ![](./img/parameters.jpg)